vandi37/flags/README.md

 ### pointer

-it will convert using the same convert rules into the type the pointer is linking to
+Convert using same conversion rules to type pointed to by pointer

 ### struct

-it will do the same converting with the same flags for this struct
+Do same conversion with same flags on this struct.

 > [!WARNING]
 >